thombashi/pytablewriter/docs/pages/examples/table_format/text/ltsv.rst

 ----------------------------
 |LtsvTableWriter| class can write a
-`Labeled Tab-separated Values (LTSV) <http://ltsv.org/>`__ table to the |stream| from a matrix of data.
+`Labeled Tab-separated Values (LTSV) <http://ltsv.org/>`__ table to the |stream| from a data matrix.

 :Sample Code:
     .. code-block:: python
-        :caption: Write a LTSV table
+        :caption: Write an LTSV table

         import pytablewriter